 Scott has experience of teaching and senior leadership in Primary, Secondary and Special education as well as ten years work in school improvement with Leeds City Council.
 He was seconded to work as a Primary Teacher Adviser for the LA and later as a Secondary Consultant within the National Strategies team, working with a wide range of schools on securing improvement and developing and implementing strategy.
 Scott worked for five years as an Adviser with the Local Authority in Leeds, creating, developing and implementing eLearning strategy and supporting school improvement.
-Scott also worked with DFE, QCA and National Strategies on development of training and materials at a national level.
+Scott also worked with DFE, QCA and National Strategies on the development of training and materials at a national level.

 Scott was Head of School at an outstanding special school, before joining the Wellspring Trust as an executive leader working at the Forest Academy in Barnsley.
 He spent two years as Executive Principal of Phoenix Park and Sevenhills Academies in Grimsby before joining Springwell Leeds Academy shortly before it opened in 2016.
 Scott is a member of the Advisory Board of the Carnegie Centre of Excellence for Mental Health in Schools.